 - To activate CFOS with your LCD speakerphone, - 1.
-Press OPTIONS, PROGRAMMING, NEXT, CALL FORWARDING. - 2.
-Press CFOS. - 3.
-Select the type of call(s) you want to forward by pressing the top, right-hand interactive button to scroll through the list of call types. - 4.
-Select forwarding destination (dial number, press speed dial button, or do nothing and let previously selected destination remain in effect). - 5.
-Press EXIT to end (display shows CFOS).
+In succession, press OPTIONS, CFWD, SET, and NEXT. - 2.
+Notice that the CFOS option now shows in the display. - 3.
+Press CFOS. - 4.
+Select outbound line (press line button, dial appropriate code, or do nothing and let previously selected line remain in effect).
+If you want to change the destination, you must enter something for the outbound line. - 5.
+Select forward destination (dial number, press speed dial button, or do nothing and let previously selected destination remain in effect). - 6.
+Press SPEAKER to end (display shows CFOS).

-- To deactivate CFOS, - 1.
-Press CFOS interactive button.
+• To deactivate CFOS,

-Press CFOS preprogrammed button.
+1. Press CFOS interactive button,

-Press INTERCOM and dial # 5.
+press CFOS preprogrammed button or press INTERCOM and dial \56.

-- To join an active CFOS call from the CFOS-enabled station, - Note flashing HOLD light indicating active CFOS call, and press TAP.
+• To join an active CFOS call from the CFOS-enabled station,

+Note flashing HOLD light indicating active CFOS call, and press TAP.
 Join CFOS-forwarded party and CFOS destination in a conference call.

-Comdial has taken reasonable steps in the design of all product features, including CFOS, which protect against unauthorized or fraudulent access to, or use of, a system, or which protect against unauthorized, fraudulent or unaccounted-for access to, or use of, long distance lines.
+Comdial has taken reasonable step in the design of all product features, including CFOS, which protect against unauthorized or fraudulent access to, or use of, a system, or which protect against unauthorized, fraudulent or unaccounted-for access to, or use of, long distance lines.
 However, no system is entirely invulnerable or immune from unauthorized or fraudulent access or use, or unaccounted-for access or use, and therefore Comdial disclaims any and all liability, and makes no warranty, express or implied, relating to unauthorized or fraudulent access or use, or unaccounted-for access or use.

-7.23 Mark Problem Line
+7.24 Mark Problem Line

 Your programmer can arrange the system so that you can mark a line that is not functioning properly.
-You do this by pressing a preprogrammed MARK button or by dialing a feature code of your choice.
+You do this by pressing a pre-programmed MARK button or by dialing a feature code of your choice.
 After you have marked a particular line a programmed number of times, the system takes the line out of service (unless programmed to prevent this from happening).
 When the system takes the line out of service, it logs the condition and triggers an alarm.
 The printed error log will then show which line is out of service and so will the displayed error log.
 An out of service line is only out of service for line group use; it is available for direct selection or prime line access.
 Further, an out of service line is available for all inbound calls unless it is a DID line.
-You cannot mark a line during a conference call or if you are calling in as a DISA caller.
+You can not mark a line during a conference call or if you are calling in as a DISA caller.